kjonathan098/twn-stock-news/README.md

 In this project you will build a multipage stock exchange data website.
 This project is based on Financial Modeling Prep - FinancialModelingPrep, you can find all of the API endpoints here: https://site.financialmodelingprep.com/developer/docs/

+This is a copy of the private repo from school